Our Commitment to Students with Disabilities

 - Test Proctoring Policy for Final Exams

-- Note taking instructions
+- Note taking instructions (for faculty)

 Note: The content of the Disability Service’s website has been liberally adapted, with permission, from Northwestern University’s Office of Services for Students with Disabilities.